Romualdas Marcinkus: Death

-Officers of the Danzig Gestapo took Marcinkus to a forest near Pruśce and executed him.
+Officers of the Danzig Gestapo took Marcinkus to a forest at Gross Trampken (Trabki Wielkie) near Pruśce and executed him.
 On 29 March his body was cremated in Danzig's Gestapo crematorium.

 The executions of the fifty recaptured servicemen were sanctioned by Adolf Hitler.
 Only three escapees managed to reach their final destinations.
 The Gestapo claimed that the recaptured servicemen were shot after resisting arrest and while attempting to escape again.
 By the time of his death Marcinkus held the rank of flight lieutenant in the Royal Air Force Volunteer Reserve.